ArnaudBelcour/bigecyhmm/README.md

 ## 1 Dependencies

-bigecyhmm is developed to be as minimalist as possible.
+`bigecyhmm` is developed to be as minimalist as possible.
 It requires:

 - [PyHMMER](https://github.com/althonos/pyhmmer): to perform HMM search.
 - [Pillow](https://github.com/python-pillow/Pillow): to create biogeochemical cycle diagrams.

 The HMMs used are stored inside the package as a folder ([hmm_files](https://github.com/ArnaudBelcour/bigecyhmm/tree/main/bigecyhmm/hmm_databases)).
-It makes this python package a little heavy (around 19 Mbwhen compressed) but in this way, you do not have to download other files and can directly use it.
+It makes this python package a little heavy (around 19 Mb when compressed) but in this way, you do not have to download other files and can directly use it.

+For `bigecyhmm_custom` (use custom database instead of the default one), you also needs the following package:

+- [networkx](https://github.com/networkx/networkx): to handle custom biogeochemical cycle as a graph.
+- [pygraphviz](https://github.com/pygraphviz/pygraphviz): to render layout of bipartite graph.
+- [matplotlib](https://github.com/matplotlib/matplotlib): to create automatically (bad) visualisation of the cycle.

 For `bigecyhmm_visualisation` (linking metabolic predictions to organism abundance), you also needs the following packages:

 - [pandas](https://pypi.org/project/pandas/): to read the input files.
 - [seaborn](https://github.com/mwaskom/seaborn) and [matplotlib](https://github.com/matplotlib/matplotlib): to create most of the figures.

-For `bigecyhmm_custom` (use custom database instead of the default one), you also needs the following package:
+- If use with results form `bigecyhmm_custom`:
    - [networkx](https://github.com/networkx/networkx): to handle custom biogeochemical cycle as a graph.
    - [pygraphviz](https://github.com/pygraphviz/pygraphviz): to render layout of bipartite graph.
-- [matplotlib](https://github.com/matplotlib/matplotlib): to create automatically (bad) visualisation of the cycle.

 ## 2 Installation